West Palm Beach Parental Responsibility Lawyer

 Legal Representation for Parental Responsibility Matters in South Florida

 Going through a divorce raises many questions on what changes will be necessary, especially those concerning minor children.
-As a Palm Beach Gardens family law attorney, I have 25 years of experience helping clients answer those vital questions.
+As a West Palm Beach family law attorney, I have 25 years of experience helping clients answer those vital questions, including parental responsibility.
 My name is William Wallshein, and I work tirelessly to make sure that my clients’ children have the security they need during and following their parents’ divorce.

 Parental Responsibility in Florida